Ferguson joins call for federal court oversight over CPD

 Black Lives Matter Chicago and other community groups have filed a class-action lawsuit seeking federal oversight over the Chicago Police Department.

-They accused Emanuel of reneging on his January commitment to negotiate a consent decree and, instead, of attempting to cut a “back-room deal” with Sessions, who opposes court oversight over local police departments.

-Hours later, Emanuel met privately with Madigan.
-Afterwards, Madigan said Emanuel is “scared” of federal court oversight over the Chicago Police Department and the decades of financial pressure that would put on beleaguered taxpayers.
+After a private meeting with the mayor, Madigan said Emanuel is “scared” of federal court oversight over the Chicago Police Department and the decades of financial pressure that would put on beleaguered taxpayers.

-“They don’t want a 40-year consent decree a la Shakman or the Cook County Jail.
-They also don’t want a federal judge taking over the city’s already precarious budget.
-I don’t blame them.
-I understand those concerns,” Madigan said after a closed-door meeting with the mayor late Wednesday.

-On Tuesday, Ferguson said he sympathizes with the mayor’s fear of another Shakman situation.